MacBook Pro: Unibody (2008–2012)

-Apple discontinued the 13-inch aluminum non-retina MacBook Pro on October 27, 2016.
-Immediately prior to its discontinuation, it was Apple's only product still on sale that included an optical drive and a FireWire port, and it was the only notebook that Apple sold that still had a spinning hard disk drive and an Ethernet port.
-It is also the only MacBook Pro to support nine versions of macOS, from Mac OS X Lion 10.7 through macOS Catalina 10.15.
+Apple discontinued the 13 in aluminum non-Retina MacBook Pro on October 27, 2016.
+Immediately prior to its discontinuation, it was Apple's only product still on sale that included an optical drive and a FireWire port, and the only notebook that still had a spinning hard disk drive and an Ethernet port.

-Early and late 2011 models with a GPU; 15" & 17"; reportedly suffer from manufacturing problems leading to overheating, graphical problems, and eventually complete GPU and logic board failure.
-A similar but nonidentical problem affected iMac GPUs which were later recalled by Apple.
+Early and late 2011 models with a GPU—115 and 17 in—reportedly suffer from manufacturing problems leading to overheating, graphical problems, and eventually complete GPU and logic board failure.
+A similar but nonidentical problem affected iMac GPUs, which was later recalled by Apple.
 The problem was covered by many articles in Mac-focused magazines, starting late 2013 throughout 2014.
 In August 2014 the law firm Whitfield Bryson & Mason LLP had begun investigating the problem to determine if any legal claim exists.
 On October 28, 2014, the firm announced that it has filed a class-action lawsuit in a California federal court against Apple.
 The lawsuit will cover residents residing in both California and Florida who have purchased a 2011 MacBook Pro notebook with an AMD graphics card.
 The firm is also investigating similar cases across the United States.
 On February 20, 2015, Apple instituted the "MacBook Pro Repair Extension Program for Video Issues" This "will repair affected MacBook Pro systems, free of charge".
 The program covered affected MacBook Pro models until December 31, 2016, or four years from original date of sale.